Zero-sum Stochastic Games with Asymmetric Information: Conclusion

-{We then specialize our model to the case where (i) one player (say, the attacker) has \emph{partial information} on the system state and the other player's (say, the defender's) actions; (ii) the defender has complete information, that is, the defender knows the system state as well as the attacker's information.
+{We then specialize our model to the case where (i) one player (say, the attacker) has \emph{partial information} on the system state and the other player's (say, the defender's) actions; (ii) the other player (i.e. the defender) has complete information, that is, it knows the system state as well as the attacker's information.
 We allow both players to control the system state.
-Our model can be viewed as a generalization of those in \cite{renault2006value,renault2012value,li2014lp,zheng2013decomposition}.
-For such games with complete information on one side and partial information on the other, we first show that a Nash equilibrium exists and thus, the upper and lower values are equal.
+Our model can be viewed as a generalization of the models in \cite{renault2006value,renault2012value,li2014lp,zheng2013decomposition}.
+We first show that a Nash equilibrium exists in our model and thus the upper and lower values are equal.
 This allows us to characterize the value of the game using our dynamic programming approach.
-We also describe some structural properties of the value functions that could be leveraged for making the dynamic program computationally tractable.
-Further, we find a sufficient statistic for the more informed player, i.e, we show that there exists a Nash equilibrium such that the more informed player plays a \emph{common information belief} based strategy \cite{nayyar2014common}, \cite{ouyang2017dynamic} and our dynamic programming approach can be used to compute this strategy.}
+We also describe some structural properties of the value functions in the dynamic program that could be leveraged for computational efficiency.
+Further, we find a sufficient statistic for the more informed player, i.e, we show that there exists a Nash equilibrium where the more informed player plays a \emph{common information belief} based strategy \cite{nayyar2014common}, \cite{ouyang2017dynamic} and that our dynamic programming approach can be used to compute this strategy.}